 Langshan Chicken Breed Standard and Appearance

-The Langshan chicken is recognized by the American Poultry Association and the Poultry Club of Great Britain.
-The former accepts only six types of varieties which are the following:
+The Langshan chicken is recognized by both the American Poultry Association, which accepts only six varieties, and the Poultry Club of Great Britain.
+The recognized varieties are as follows:

 - Large Fowl Black Langshan